Kerosz/margatsni/README.md

 - Forgot password
 - Reset password
 - Email verification
+- Profile page
+  - public for everyone with restrictions
-- Profile page ( for logged in users and non-logged in users with restrictions )
+  - no restrictions for logged in users
+- Post page
+  - public for everyone with restrictions
-- Post page ( for logged in users and non-logged in users with restrictions)
+  - no restrictions for logged in users
-- Inbox ( direct messages/multi-user-chat-room/chat-details)
+- Inbox
+  - Direct message
+  - Multi-user Chat Rooms
+  - Chat details
 - Live notifications
-- Settings ( edit-profile/change-password/notification-settings/privacy-and-security)
+- Settings
+  - Edit profile
+  - Change password
+  - Notification settings
+  - Privacy and security
 - Timeline
 - Suggestions
 - Search